jyosa/MaPhi/README.md

 $ mopac <password>
 ```

-Remember that <password> is the licese that you have in your e-mail.
+Remember that <password> is the license that you have in your e-mail.

 9. If you get the message "/opt/mopac/MOPAC2016.exe: Permission denied" then  change the permissions on MOPAC2016.exe by running:
 ```